Ovundiano/Adapted-Mind/README.md

 ## Future improvements
  - Add custom 404 page;
  - Improve the quality of the commit messages (I am aware that some of them are not very clear and not meeting the standards and will improve them in the future);
+ - Subsequently, when I would like to add more game contents to include Numbers and Colors options.

 ## Credits